Accept our Terms of Service

 The drums aren't coming from anywhere.
 Or they're coming from everywhere.
 Or they're coming from the sea—from the dead.
 For a few seconds it is just the drums, and the waves, and Zei's dance, twirling his staff from one hand to the other and extending his arms out and up, slowly rotating in place and lowering the tip of his focus to touch the surface of the water.

-And then the song.
+And then there's the song song.
 It starts at the same time as the lights begin, wisps of white and rainbow emerging from the sea, from the earth, from the coffins.
-Voices emerge from them, old and young, man and woman.
-The voices of the dead, singing in unison, in mourning of their own deaths.
+The voices come from them, old and young, man and woman.
+Voices of the dead, singing in unison, in mourning of their own deaths.
 More and more of the wisps appear, spiralling up into the heavens, not all at the same time and not all in a rush, but all relentlessly upwards.

 Some of them fan out towards the onlookers, well into the beach, and the song follows them.
 Some of them seem to almost stop in front of people before resuming their journey up.
 Not physical, not solid or even gaseous.
 Just light.